Holography and the Page curve of an evaporating black hole: Entanglement entropy of a radiating black hole and the Page curve

-with $n=4,\ldots$. $\theta_n$ is determined by the gravitation theory and is positive according to subsection \ref{Subsec__Interpret_In}.
-These higher-order terms would exert a downward influence on the green curves in Fig~\ref{f-Pcs--Modified}.
-Consequently, one would anticipate that the informational content of the radiation prior to the Page time increases slightly when entering these higher-order terms.
+where $n=1,2,3,\ldots$.
+The coefficients, $\theta_n$'s, are determined by the underlying gravitational theory.
+As indicated in subsection \ref{Subsec__Interpret_In}, these coefficients are positive for $n>1$, while $\theta_1$ is negative.
+Although the connection between the series and $G$ is not immediately obvious---due to the presence of $G$ raised to various powers in the coefficients (see Eq.~\eqref{Eq__new-consts})---it is evident that this series does not emerge from a perturbative expansion in $G$.
+Indeed, we do not expect to derive a smooth Page curve from a perturbative treatment of $G$.
+Notably, the series consists exclusively of even powers of $r$.
+This characteristic arises from our \nth{1} holographic assumption combined with the replica trick, whereby each replica contributes a term proportional to the area, or $r^2$.
+Additionally, the signs of the coefficients are subject to constraints imposed by the consistency requirements detailed in Sec.~\ref{Sec__Shape_Dependence}.
+As indicated in that section, over-calculations in the first term must cancel out in the higher-order terms.
+Furthermore, the \nth{2} holographic assumption aids in determining the lowest coefficient, $\theta_1$.
+Hence, it can be contended that the assumptions we made and the consistency constraints we imposed have been pivotal in shaping the ultimate outcome, Eq.~\eqref{Eq__pme2r}.
 In this section, we considered the entanglement entropy, $S$, as a function of the black hole radius, $r$.
 Although there might be much more quantities with complicated functionalities present in the problem, as we only consider the variation of the entanglement entropy with time, and there is a one-to-one correspondence between the time and the black hole radius (see Eq.~\eqref{Eq__MtM0} with $M=r/2G$), we considered $S$ as an explicit function of $r$, while taking other quantities implicitly into account through the constants that appear in the series (namely Eq.~\eqref{Eq__S3}).
 It should also be noted that our approach is not fundamental.
 We made use of some assumptions such as: The entanglement entropy will not exceed the Bekenstein-Hawking entropy, $A/4G$---At most, it saturates the bound.
 Such assumptions should be generic when treating the problem using a fundamental approach.
 Also the complicated quantities should explicitly enter when using a fundamental treatment.